Introduction

 Manufacturers must provide robust documentation to support their claims of equivalence.
 This includes a thorough comparison of the device under evaluation and the equivalent device, considering their technical, biological, and clinical characteristics.
 Manufacturers should also provide evidence that they have access to the data from the equivalent device, which may require agreements with the manufacturers of the equivalent device or other legitimate data access arrangements.

-4E.
-Assessing and mitigating risks:
+Assessing and mitigating risks

 Manufacturers should consider the potential risks associated with claiming equivalence, such as differences in the device’s materials, manufacturing processes, or clinical performance.
 These risks should be identified, assessed, and mitigated as part of the clinical evaluation process.